-Sawyer has been a resident artist at MASS MoCA, Fort Mason Center for Arts & Culture in San Francisco, Vermont Studio Center, Ragdale Foundation, and The Tyrone Guthrie Centre in Ireland.
-She has been awarded merit grants from The Creative Capacity Fund, The Awesome Foundation, and Vermont Studio Center.
+Rose has been a resident artist at Massachusetts Museum of Contemporary Art, Virginia Center for the Creative Arts (VCCA), Vermont Studio Center, Ragdale Foundation, The Tyrone Guthrie Centre in Ireland, and Fort Mason Center for Arts & Culture in San Francisco.
+She has been awarded grants from The Ruth and Harold Chenven Foundation, The Creative Capacity Fund, The Awesome Foundation, and ArtistGrant.org.

 Rose is a Fellow of the Royal Society for Arts (London), and a member of the Royal Society of Sculptors (London), and the Sculptors Guild (New York).
 She is President of the Northern California Women’s Caucus for Art (San Francisco).

 Born and raised in North Carolina and a graduate of Williams College in Massachusetts, she currently lives and works in the San Francisco Bay Area.